 Most reverse sneezing episodes are completely harmless and your Chihuahua will probably recover problem free, but there are some occasions that should be cause for concern.
 Constant episodes of reverse sneezing throughout the day, or an increasing frequency of them are good reasons to get in touch with your Chihuahua’s veterinarian.

-Keep an eye on your pup for other serious signs like: discharge from their nostrils, nosebleeds, difficulty breathing, odd facial appearance or change in appetite – these could potentially signal that there’s something more serious going on with your furry family member, like a viral infection, polyps, nasal mites or even cancerous growth.
+Keep an eye on your pup for other serious signs like: discharge from their nostrils, nosebleeds, difficulty breathing, odd facial appearance or change in appetite – these could potentially signal that there’s something more serious going on with your furry family member, like a viral infection, polyps, nasal mites or even a cancerous growth.

 If you suspect your pup is sneezing because of allergies, your vet may be able to discuss giving your dog an antihistamine at certain times of year to decrease your dog’s reactivity to annoying airborne particles, too.